Natural gas, electric, water

 This vast industry covers earth sciences and includes forestry, minerals, metals, mining and energy.
 Geologists, land surveyors, inspectors, loggers and miners often work in remote areas of the world where satellite coverage is the only way to communicate.
-From rock drills to mineral labs, explosions, barricades and moving objects can leave workers in need of help.
+From rock drills to mineral labs, explosions, barricades and moving objects can leave lone workers in need of help.

 Many employees work beyond the drafting table.
 Structural engineers, site superintendents, foremen and all trades face many risks in construction zones.
 Whether high in the sky on scaffolding, excavating or moving heavy slabs, sometimes a hard hat just isn’t enough.
-Workers face being struck by falling objects, slips, trips and falls, crush injuries, dust and chemical inhalation every day.
+Lone workers face being struck by falling objects, slips, trips and falls, crush injuries, dust and chemical inhalation every day.

 From food production to automotive fabrication, this industry incorporates a diverse spectrum of manufacturers including Biotech & Pharma.
 Engineers, operators, assemblers

 Chemists, factory line staff and distributors in this industry are often working in laboratories and manufacturing facilities that pose chemical dangers, store radioactive materials, or handle biological agents.
 Lab coats, safety glasses, respirator hoods

 Class A, yard jockey drivers and crude oil haulers transport goods in double-wides, semis and tanker trucks.
-They are often on the road alone for long periods of time, and with unreliable road conditions and potential fatigue, these workers are susceptible to accidents, health events, and interaction with the public.
+These lone workers are often on the road for long periods of time, and with unreliable road conditions and potential fatigue, these workers are susceptible to accidents, health events, and interaction with the public.
 Within shipping and receiving facilities, heavy items and moving forklifts pose risks to warehouse personnel and supervisors.